Posted on :: Tags: , , , ,

 return item

-The function that creates an RSS file from the files in a given directory is the top most function.
-It takes all variables that are set from the command line and returns writes the rss file.
+The function that creates an RSS file from the files in a given directory is the topmost function.
+It takes all variables that are set from the command line and returns the RSS object.

-Note that, a certain amount of edit time can be set, letting the script don't consider files as new if they are modified within edit time minutes.
+Note that a certain amount of edit time can be set, so that the script doesn’t consider files as new if they are modified within edit time minutes.
 This can be set to prevent too frequent generation of files during an edit session.

 def generate_rss(input_dir, extension = ".html", output = "rss/rss.xml", site_title = "Title", site_description = "Description", max_items = 20, site_url = "http://example.com", edit_time=0, exclude_regex = None):